Captioning Complications, Causes, and Correction

 Copied!

 Millions of Americans utilize closed captions every day.
-In addition to providing equal access to the Deaf and Hard of Hearing, they’re used in public establishments such as airports, restaurants, bars, and gyms.
-Realtime captions are created by skilled steno captioners on live events, such as the news, or sporting events.
+In addition to providing equal access to members of the deaf and hard-of-hearing community, they’re used in public establishments such as airports, restaurants, bars, and gyms.
+Realtime captions are created by skilled steno captioners on live events, such as the news or sports.

-According to the FCC Caption Quality Best Practices, any prerecorded programming must have prerecorded captions, and these captions are created well in advance of the program’s first broadcast on television.
+According to the Federal Communications Commission’s (FCC) Caption Quality Best Practices, any prerecorded programming must have prerecorded captions, and these captions are created well in advance of the program’s first broadcast on television.

 VITAC complies with all FCC Caption Quality Best Practices for accuracy, synchronicity, completeness, and placement.

-But what should you do if you see errors in your closed captioning hindering your experience and understanding of the program?
+But what should you do if you see errors in your closed captioning that hinder your experience and understanding of the program?

 During some programs, errors aren’t as severe and it’s still easy to figure out the context: